BullDF/satellite_image_downscaling/README.md

-# Satellite Image Downscaling for Air Quality Assessment
+# Satellite Image Downscaling with Deep Learning

 This repository contains the code and documentation for a project on calibrating and downscaling MERRA-2 reanalysis data to improve air quality assessments, with a focus on PM2.5 concentrations.